eswar-janjanam/bike-sharing-assignment/README.md

 ## General Information
 - Performing linear regression on Book Bikes data.
-- To identify the variables affecting the BookBikes revenues i.e. Which variables are significant in predicting the demand for shared bikes.
+- To identify the variables affecting the BoomBikes revenues i.e. Which variables are significant in predicting the demand for shared bikes.
 - 'day.csv' is the dataset that is used in this analysis.

 ## Conclusions